-Lie Shi joined Celgard in 1991 through Hoechst Celanese Corporation (HCC), the former parent company, as a research scientist working on lithium polymer batteries and polymeric fiber development.
-He was named Technical Manager of the HCC Separation Division in 1997, which later became Celgard, LLC.
-In 2000, he was promoted to VP, Research & Development, where he used his battery separator expertise to lead Celgard’s pioneering R&D efforts for more than a decade and contributed to its emergence as a leading material supplier in the Lithium-ion battery industry.
-Lie assumed the role of VP & CTO, Separator Technology in 2014.
-He attended Beijing University in China and received his Bachelor of Science Degree in Physics from Kyoto University in Japan.
-Lie also holds a Master of Science Degree in Physics from the University of Michigan, Ann Arbor and a Master of Business Administration Degree from the University of North Carolina, Charlotte.
+Lie joined Celgard in 1991 through Hoechst Celanese Corporation (HCC), Celgard's former parent company, as a research scientist working on lithium polymer batteries and polymeric fiber development.
+He was named technical manager of the HCC Separation Division in 1997, that later became Celgard, LLC.
+In 2000, he was promoted to vice president, research & development (R&D), where he used his battery separator expertise to lead Celgard’s pioneering R&D efforts for more than a decade and contributed to its emergence as a leading material supplier in the lithium-ion battery industry.
+Lie assumed the role of vice president & chief technology officer (CTO), separator technology in 2014.
+He attended Beijing University in China and received his Bachelor of Science in physics from Kyoto University in Japan.
+Lie also holds a Master of Science in physics from the University of Michigan, Ann Arbor, and a Master of Business Administration from the University of North Carolina at Charlotte.

-Dr. Reinartz joined Celgard in 2015 as Director of Product Management and currently leads the Global Technology and Product Development groups.
-He has held technical as well as leadership roles in R&D and Product Management at DuPont and Axalta Coating Systems.
-Dr. Reinartz holds a Diploma in Chemistry from Heinrich-Heine-Universität Düsseldorf, Germany, a Ph.D. in Chemistry from the University of North Carolina, Chapel Hill, and a Master of Business Administration Degree from Villanova University.
+Stefan joined Celgard in 2015 as director of product management and currently leads the global technology and product development groups.
+He has held technical as well as leadership roles in research and development (R&D) and product management at DuPont and Axalta Coating Systems.
+Reinartz holds a diploma in chemistry from Heinrich-Heine-Universität Düsseldorf, Germany, a Ph.D. in chemistry from the University of North Carolina at Chapel Hill, and a Master of Business Administration from Villanova University.

 Enter your email to access the contact form.